bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========
-Version 5.1.0:
+Version 5.1.0/1:
-New tool: show where missing images are used.
+New tool: show where missing files are used.
+Bugfix: show meta-data again in "Show images without title- or alt-text".

 Version 5.0.0:
-1. version for TYPO3 12 LTS.
+Version for TYPO3 12 LTS.

 Version 4.3.0/1:
 More infos and search in tx_gridelements_backend_layout.